A Multibuy Offer is the most commonly used Offer type when discounting tickets across multiple Events.

 Minimum Tickets required per Event: This is how many Tickets the Customer needs to purchase for each Event in order for the discount to apply, e.g. buy three Tickets to Macbeth and save 10%.
 The default is 1.

 Commission: Check this box to waive any Ticket Commissions from tickets discounted in the Offer.
+This applies to Ticket Commission only and can't be used to waive Transaction Commission.

 Minimum price an item can be discounted to: This allows you to set a lower limit to a discount, so that regardless of what you set as a discount amount, a Ticket can only ever be discounted down to a set value.
 The default is £0.